kamioftea/advent-of-code-2022/pubs/blog/day_11.md

 ```

 It takes by far the longest of any day so far (~75ms out of ~125ms total run time for all 11 puzzles).
 I can't think
-of an easy way to make ite more efficient, so I'll take the hit.
+of a way to make it more efficient, so I'll take the hit.